-Denmark Vesey Monument (Charleston, SC)
+Denmark Vesey Monument (Charleston, South Carolina)

 denmark_vesey.jpg